xin-luo/gogovan-assessment/README.md

 necessary for running Kinesalite locally to prevent the application from checking for valid security certificates.

 ### Running the application
+If running locally, the application assumes you have `kinesalite` and `dynalite` already installed and available in your PATH variable.
+Those can be installed using `npm`, with `npm install -g kinesalite` for example.

 By default, the application will make several endpoints available on http://localhost:8080, namely one for each metrics provider.
 The home page is an html page that uses Javascript/Angular to read each API endpoint sending Server Side Events and updates its respective table accordingly.
 You can run the application with custom configs by putting your own `application.properties` file